-Notes.
-Percentage who reported using the named substance one or more times in his or her lifetime.
-Percentage who reported using the named substance one or more times during the past 30 days. ^Percentage who reported having five or more drinks of alcohol in a row, within a couple of hours. ^Tobacco use includes cigarettes and smokeless tobacco.
+Notes. \Percentage who reported using the named substance one or more times in his or her lifetime. \\Percentage who reported using the named substance one or more times during the past 30 days. ^Percentage who reported having five or more drinks of alcohol in a row, within a couple of hours. ^^Tobacco use includes cigarettes and smokeless tobacco.
 Individual results for each can be found in Appendix A.

-Notes.
-Percentage who reported using the named substance one or more times in his or her lifetime.
-Percentage who reported using the named substance one or more times during the past 30 days. ^Percentage who reported having five or more drinks of alcohol in a row, within a couple of hours. ^Tobacco use includes cigarettes and smokeless tobacco.
+A percentage who reported using the named substance one of more times of more times of the named substance one of more times during the part of days A percentage who reported having five or more drinks of alcohol in a row, within a couple of hours.
+A Tobacco use includes cigarettes and smokeless tobacco.
 Individual results for each can be found in Appendix A.

 Notes.
-Percentage who reported using the named substance one or more times in his or her lifetime.
-Percentage who reported using the named substance one or more times during the past 30 days. ^Percentage who reported having five or more drinks of alcohol in a row, within a couple of hours. ^Tobacco use includes cigarettes and smokeless tobacco.
+"Percentage who reported using the named substance one or more times in his or her lifetime.
+"Percentage who reported using the named substance one or more times during the past 30 days. ^Percentage who reported having five or more drinks of alcohol in a row, within a couple of hours. ^^Tobacco use includes cigarettes and smokeless tobacco.
 Individual results for each can be found in Appendix A.